binhex/documentation/docker/faq/vpn.md

 * You have configured the application to use the assigned port - For PIA users this is done automatically for you, for other providers you will need to manually set the application to use the port assigned to you.

-**Q16.** I am seeing the following in the log file '/config/supervisord.log' and cannot access the web ui, what does it mean and how can i fix it?.
+**Q16.** I am seeing the following in the log file '/config/supervisord.log' and cannot access the web ui, what does it mean and how can I fix it?.

 ```AUTH: Received control message: AUTH_FAILED'```